Skip to main content

 May 12th-July 26th

-All meals will be offered free of charge and all housing is provided for the summer.
-If you have other commitments at the beginning, middle, or end of summer, let us know so we can figure out if Marannook is still a good fit or not.
+If you have other commitments at the beginning, middle, or end of summer, let us know.
+We will work with you to see if Marannook is still a good fit.

 Questions?